 We live in a digital age.
 At Nanaimo Christian School, we try to teach students how to be responsible with their digital devices.
-International students are required to follow the guidelines their host family has in place regarding the use of the internet.
+International students are required to follow the guidelines their homestay family has in place regarding the use of the internet.
 It is recommended that a time in the evening is set when all digital devices are turned off.
 It is reasonable that students would be required to bring all devices to a designated spot or at an arranged time.
-The following rules should be discussed with your student:
+The following suggestions should be discussed with your student:

-- All devices (laptops, phones tablets etc) need to be at a designated place by 9:30pm or an agreed upon time depending on the student's age - It is not appropriate to have devices/electronics at the dinner table. - Plan on doing a family activity with your home-stay family after dinner-No electronics
+- devices (laptops, phones tablets etc) need to be at a designated place by 9:30pm - It is not appropriate to have devices/electronics at the dinner table.